Contrasting J M Smucker (SJM) and Seneca Foods Corp Class A (SENEA)

-J M Smucker (NYSE: SJM) and Seneca Foods Corp Class A (NASDAQ:SENEA) are both consumer staples companies, but which is the superior business?
-We will contrast the two companies based on the strength of their earnings, analyst recommendations, risk, valuation, institutional ownership, profitability and dividends.
+J M Smucker (NYSE: SJM) and Seneca Foods Corp Class A (NASDAQ:SENEA) are both consumer staples companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their risk, institutional ownership, valuation, profitability, analyst recommendations, earnings and dividends.

+J M Smucker pays an annual dividend of $3.12 per share and has a dividend yield of 2.9%.
+Seneca Foods Corp Class A does not pay a dividend.
+J M Smucker pays out 39.2% of its earnings in the form of a dividend.
+J M Smucker has raised its dividend for 16 consecutive years.

+This table compares J M Smucker and Seneca Foods Corp Class A’s revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a summary of recent ratings for J M Smucker and Seneca Foods Corp Class A, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for J M Smucker and Seneca Foods Corp Class A, as reported by MarketBeat.

 |Sell Ratings